rmolinamir/react-png-modal/README.md

 3. Pass props as shown in the examples, that's it!

 ## Features

+1. ESC key event listener triggered for desktop users, pressing it will close the modal.
+1. You can place it anywhere on your DOM tree.
+2. Can handle any type of children.
+It has a max-width of 500px, but it's a property that can be changed by passing a prop named `maxWidth` (see below for all the other available props).
+3. The modal's CSS may be changed without disrupting the functionality of the modal (**(don't change the position: relative though, if you need something absolutely or fixed positioned then do it through a child div element.)**).

 Props             |     Functionality
 -------------     |     -------------
 `className`       |     Border styling, transparent styling takes priority over border styling.